First Connection

 Setup used for the System testing (Oscilloscope not in the photo):

-1. Use short USB Cables like those used for external CD-ROM readers for laptops.
-In many case the USB cable provided with the device is not good to be used with phone.
+1. Use short USB Cables (like those used for portable external CD-ROM readers).
+In many case the USB cable provided with the oscilloscope is too long and let too much voltage to drop along the distance.

 2. Use the App USB Device Info to check if your phone/tablet have the driver for the oscilloscope.
 If once connected the oscilloscope this software don't show the device in the "ANDROID" Tab, then the oscilloscope cannot work with the phone.

-3. Check with another USB-OTG cable since in many cases it is not good or suitable.
-Avoid to use direct rigid adapters and try to use adapters with a short cable.
+3. Check with another USB-OTG adapter since in many cases it may be not good or suitable.
+Avoid to use direct rigid adapters (they are easy to loose connection) and try to use adapters with a short cable.